 The cases of dual duplexers demonstrate two different arrangements:

-The first option B1 35 + 35 maintains same duplex spacing (51 MHz) in both duplexers
+The first option B1 35 + 35 maintains same duplex spacing (i.e. 51 MHz) in both duplexers

 The second option B1 35 + 25 has an n71 duplexer and 25 MHz wide second duplexer.
-In this case, the duplex spacing for both duplexers is different i.e. 46 MHz and 66 MHz respectively.
+In this case, the duplex spacing for both duplexers is different, i.e. 46 MHz and 66 MHz respectively.

 4.3 Options for study: B2